Unconstrained polarization (Chebyshev) problems: basic properties and Riesz kernel asymptotics: Introduction and statement of main results

+Moreover, every cluster point of $\mathcal P_s(A,N)$-optimizers in \eqref{sinfty} is an optimal configuration for $\eta_N(A)$ and every cluster point of $\mathcal P_s(A,N)$-optimizers in \eqref{szero} is an optimal configuration for $\mathcal P_0(A,N)$. \end{proposition} The above results have their basis in the observations:

-An important case, which justifies the alternative name ``Chebyshev problem'', is the setting of $s=0$, $p=2$, namely the study of polarization problems for the kernel $K(x,y)=-\log|x-y|$ in $\mathbb R^2$, here identified with $\mathbb C$.
+A generalization of \eqref{sinfty} for the problem $\mathcal P_s(A,B,N)$ is presented in \cite[\S 14.4]{book}.
+By the same proof as in \cite{prop:bosuwan2013two}, we find the analogous asymptotics for the $\mathcal P_s^*(A,N)$ problem: \begin{proposition} The assertions of Proposition \ref{prop:bosuwan} hold if we replace $\mathcal P_s(A,N)$ and $\eta_N(A)$, respectively, by $\mathcal P_s^*(A,N)$ and $\eta_N^*(A)$. \end{proposition} An important case, which justifies the alternative name ``Chebyshev problem'', is the setting of $s=0$, $p=2$, namely the study of polarization problems for the kernel $K(x,y)=-\log|x-y|$ in $\mathbb R^2$, here identified with $\mathbb C$.
 Indeed let $A\subset \mathbb C$ be an infinite compact set.
 A monic complex polynomial $T_N^A$ of degree $N$ is called \emph{the Chebyshev polynomial of degree $N$ corresponding to the set $A$} if $\|T_N^A\|_A\le \|p\|_A$ for any monic complex polynomial $p$ of degree $N$, where

 is the max norm on the set $A$.
 Then denoting by $z_1,\ldots,z_N$ the zeros of the polynomial $p$ repeated according to their multiplicity and using an algebraic manipulation, we rewrite \eqref{chebynorm} in the equivalent form